commonsharp/SurvivalProject-Server/README.md

 # 30/03/2017
 * You can now enter the cards shop.
 * You can buy cards in the cards shop.
 You don't lose any money yet, and you can't buy elements.
+* You can gold charge/silver charge cards now to make last longer (or become gold charged if they weren't charged to begin with).
 * In every gamemode other than big matches - when you kill a player, you get 1 KO.
 When you die, you get 1 down.
 * When you join the lobby (through login, leaving a room or leaving a game) you get a list of all the rooms in the lobby.
 * Fixed a bug where it said you had a card while you didn't.